AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 - If `master = integer`: the problem of optimizing investments is solved by taking into account `unit-size` constraints of the candidates.
-  However, to speed up the search for the optimal solution, these constraints are not taken into account during the first iterations of the Benders decomposition: they are relaxed until the relaxed-optimality-gap is reached.

-For problems with several investment candidates with large max-units, the master = relaxed can accelerate the search for **Antares-Xpansion** very significantly.
+For problems with several investment candidates with large max-units, using `master = relaxed` can accelerate the Antares-Xpansion algorithm very significantly.

 ### **`max-iteration`**